 On Friday, 22 March 2019, Harvard Professor Roberto Unger, as well as Madeleine Gabriel and Isaac Stanley from the London-based innovation foundation Nesta, presented their new study “Imagination Unleashed: Democratising the Knowledge Economy” at the Democracy Lab.
 The authors propose to radically change our current economic structure in a way that allows for more people, places and firms to participate in the knowledge economy.

 Three French-German think tanks, namely Das Progressive Zentrum, EuropaNova and Renaissance Numérique, join forces for the first time to reflect upon the EU digital technologies strategy.
 The third conference of the “EU Digital Challenges” series will take place in Paris on 10 April 2019.

 Foreign Policy and the Just Energy Transition Dimensions.
 Challenges.
 Opportunities.

 A transition to a more sustainable system of energy supply is happening globally.
 A Just Transition – the one that embraces social, environmental and economic aspects – is crucial if the energy transition is to be a success.

 What should the democracy of the future look like?
 Which institutional changes are required to cope with the challenges of a globalised and digital world?
 And how can we include people more effectively in political decision-making processes?
 The Democracy Lab brought together stakeholders from civil society, academia and politics in order to find answers to these questions.
-In our final report, we present our ideas, projects and results of the first project phase.
+In our Progress Report, we present our ideas, projects and results of the first project phase.

 The Berlin political scene met with Timothy Snyder, one of the leading American historians and public intellectuals.
 It was an occasion to talk about his latest book, “Road to Unfreedom” and its possible implications for political practice.
 The event was co-organised by The German Marshall Fund of the United States and Das Progressive Zentrum.